mgilangjanuar/teledrive/README.md

     | REACT_APP_API_URL | no       | Base URL for the API, default: `''` (empty string) |

 - Create .npmrc in `~/.npmrc`
-  and Add your github personal token
+  and add your GitHub personal token

   ```bash
   # Copy these lines